The Phantom Rogue is the most macabre of the Rogue subclasses in D&D 5e, but they wouldn’t have it any other way!

 At low levels, it’s a so-so ability.
 Every little bit helps, but you probably won’t be jumping for joy over the extra 4 damage.
 But the damage increases in a hurry as you level up and gain more dice for your Sneak Attack damage.

-Considering the nature of Action Economy in D&D 5e, it’s pretty rare that you’ll be fighting just a single enemy, so you can expect to get a lot of use out of this ability!
+Considering the nature of action economy in D&D 5e, it’s pretty rare that you’ll be fighting just a single enemy, so you can expect to get a lot of use out of this feature!

 With Tokens of the Departed, you use your reaction to steal a sliver of life essence from a creature that expires within 30 feet of you.
 This essence takes the form of a trinket (determined by the DM or rolled on the Trinkets table of the Player’s Handbook) and appears in your hand.

-You can have a number of these trinkets on your possession equal to your proficiency bonus.
-So you can 4 trinkets at level 9, 5 at level 13, and 6 at level 17.
+You can have a number of these trinkets in your possession equal to your proficiency bonus.
+So you can hold 4 trinkets at level 9, 5 at level 13, and 6 at level 17.

 You shouldn’t have too much difficulty keeping stocked on these soul trinkets.
-Just make sure that you don’t get overexcited and use your reaction in a situation where you might have needed it for your Uncanny Dodge ability instead!
+Just make sure that you don’t get overexcited and use your reaction in a situation where you might have needed it for your Uncanny Dodge or an opportunity attack instead!